Federal regulation streamlines the process

-Per the Rule, EACH time a new account (deposit, CD, loan, investment or safe deposit) is opened for a legal entity customer, we are required to ask the individual opening the account for identifying information (name, address, date of birth, and Social Security number for U.S. citizens or passport number for Non-U.S. individuals), as well as a photocopy of photo identification for the legal entities’ “Beneficial Owner(s)”, being:
+Per the Rule, EACH time a new account (deposit, certificate of deposit [CD], loan, investment or safe deposit) is opened for a legal entity customer, we are required to ask the individual opening the account for identifying information (name, address, date of birth, and Social Security number for U.S. citizens or passport number for Non-U.S. individuals), as well as a photocopy of photo identification for the legal entities’ “Beneficial Owner(s)”, being:

 - ONE individual that has significant managerial control of the legal entity; and

 - If applicable, EACH individual that owns 25% or more of the legal entity.

 The individual opening the account on behalf of the legal entity will also be required to certify that the information provided is true and correct to the best of their knowledge.